GSDA: Generative Adversarial Network-based Semi-Supervised Data Augmentation for Ultrasound Image Classification: Materials and methods

+As shown in \Cref{fig2}a, our GSDA is composed of two stages.
+In the first stage, we train SGA using the BUSI dataset to capture the real image data distribution for image synthesis.
+In the second stage, we train different CNN models using the merged datasets.
+We construct seven CNN models with the unique classification head using VGGNet \citep{simonyan2015very}, ShuffleNet \citep{zhang2018shufflenet}, ResNeXt \citep{xie2017aggregated}, ResNet \citep{he2016deep}, MobileNet \citep{howard2019searching}, InceptionNet \citep{szegedy2016rethinking}, and DenseNet \citep{huang2017densely} as the backbone.
+The classification head consists of two linear layers with a ReLU activation function, two dropout layers, and a linear layer with three output nodes, which equals the number of subsets.
+It is worth noting that we denote the combination of the SGA and different CNN models used in different groups of experiments as different SGA-CNN pairs.
+This results in seven SGA-CNN pairs, which are SGA-VGG, SGA-Shuffle, SGA-ResNeXt, SGA-Res, SGA-Mobile, SGA-Inception, and SGA-Dense.

-We develop our SSCE structures by combining seven CNN models and one GAN model to classify medical US images.
-We first use the GAN model selected in Section \hyperref[4.2]{4.2} to synthesize medical US images.
-Once the GAN model is trained well, that is, the synthesized images perform well in both qualitative and quantitative evaluation, we can endow the synthesized images with pseudo labels that are the same as the real images as the GAN model has learned the data distribution of the real images.
-Specifically, the images synthesized by the GAN trained with the benign subset are given benign as the pseudo labels, and the same operation is done for the malignant subset and the normal subset.
-Then, we use the synthesized images to compose the extended datasets.
-The proportion of the three subsets in the extended datasets is the same as that of the base dataset.
-The size of each extended dataset is an integer ($ \gamma $) multiple of the base dataset, while its maximum value shows the number of the extended datasets.
-The maximum value of $ \gamma $ is determined experimentally based on our proposed evaluation standard, the training efficiency index (TEI).
-The specific procedure is: (1) Set the initial value as 1, (2) calculate the TEI for all SSCE structures, (3) increase the value by 1, (4) calculate new TEI, (5) compare new TEI with previous ones, (6) if any TEI increases, repeat (3), (4), and (5) until TEI for all structures stops increasing.
-Next, we add the extended datasets to the base dataset to get the merged datasets.
-Finally, we train seven CNN models on the merged datasets.
+We utilize SGA to synthesize medical US images.
+We endow the synthesized images with pseudo-labels that are the same as the real images.
+Specifically, the images synthesized by the SGA trained with the benign subset are pseudo-labeled benign, and the same process is performed for the malignant subset and the normal subset.
+We use the synthesized images to compose the extended datasets.
+The size of each extended dataset equals the integer $ \gamma $ multiple of the BUSI dataset.
+To keep class balance, the proportion of the three subsets in the extended datasets is the same as that of the BUSI.
+For each SGA-CNN pair, the maximum value of $ \gamma $ is determined experimentally based on our proposed evaluation standard TEI.
+For the detailed algorithm on how the maximum value of $ \gamma $ is determined, see Section \hyperref[3.4]{3.4}.
+We add the extended datasets to the BUSI dataset to compose the merged datasets.